dabstractor/qmk-window-notifier/Readme.md

 ## Usage

-Simply run the application while Hyprland is active:
+Simply run the application while a supported environment is active:

 ```bash
 # Run the application